-- Your #1 priority is fulfilling your purpose, not the items on your to-do list.
-God has a plan for your children, so you don’t have to worry about all of the details.
+2) Your #1 priority is fulfilling your purpose, not the items on your to-do list.
+God has a plan for your children, so you don’t have to worry about the future, which you can’t control anyway.
 As a mom, your investment into your kids is what matters most.
 More than the housework, the homework, and everything else.

 3 BEST PRACTICES FOR THE MOM WHO COULD USE A LITTLE CHILL IN HER LIFE

 Here are some of my favorite tools for keeping things in perspective so I can savor the imperfect moments rather than beat myself up over them.